rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 commandline directives we'll need.
 But fabfiles are pretty intuitive to read, so try to follow along with what each command is doing.

-First, we need to set up AWS credentials for boto to use.
+First, we need to set up Amazon Web Services (AWS) credentials for boto to use.
 In keeping with the principles of the [Twelve Factor App](http://12factor.net/) we store configuration either in environment variables or in config files which are not tracked by VCS.